wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 # Elektron Real Time in Cloud (ERT in Cloud) Quick Start
-- Last update: January 2019
+- Last update: April 2019
 - Environment: Amazon AWS EC2 instance
 - Compiler: Python
 - Prerequisite: [Access to Amazon AWS EC2](#prerequisite)

 ## Overview

-The goal of this Quick Start tutorial is to guide you through initial steps to consume data from Thomson Reuters Elektron Data Platform in the [Amazon Cloud](https://aws.amazon.com/), using the Elektron Websocket API by way of a small sample application written in [Python](https://www.python.org/) programming language.
+The goal of this Quick Start tutorial is to guide you through initial steps to consume data from Refinitiv Elektron Data Platform in the [Amazon Cloud](https://aws.amazon.com/), using the Elektron Websocket API by way of a small sample application written in [Python](https://www.python.org/) programming language.
 This tutorial will teach you to launch an [Amazon AWS EC2](https://aws.amazon.com/ec2/) Instance based on a Refinitiv Amazon Machine Image ([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)) or to connect to the Elektron Websockets API from your own EC2 instance using provided sample code.

 Once you complete this, further tutorials on using the Elektron Websockets API can be found in the [Elektron WebSocket API page](https://developers.refinitiv.com/elektron/websocket-api) of the [Developer Community](https://developers.refinitiv.com/).